2021 Film Competition Deadlines

 - Applicants are solely responsible for obtaining all necessary rights and permissions for third-party materials included in their films, including but not limited to music, trademarks, logos, copyrights, and other intellectual property rights.
 AFF expressly disclaims all liability or responsibility for any violations of the foregoing.

-- We strongly encourage filmmakers to submit their film only after it is fully finished and will judge each submission as a completed work, whether it is or not.
-Once a film is entered, we will not update the submission with a more recent cut.
-That said, because AFF’s focus is on story, minor technical changes will not affect the final decision of any film.
+- Films that have not received a full color edit, or sound edit are eligible for submission.
+AFF prefers picture-locked submissions for the consideration process.
+AFF’s focus is on story, technical changes such as color or sound will not affect the final decision of any film.
 Should the film be accepted to play during the Festival, the filmmaker will have the opportunity to supply the Festival with their most recent version.

 - Filmmakers who are unsure whether to enter their film into the Narrative Feature Category or one of the genre categories (Dark Matters or Comedy Vanguard) should select the genre category so the film will be watched with that in mind.
 Austin Film Festival reserves the right to switch the entry category or otherwise assign a category to fit programming needs and interests, and films will not be penalized for the original submission selection.